 ARM calling conventions on WinCE and Linux

-The architecture of ARM processor has become increasingly popular in embedded systems and mobile devices due to its low power consumption, high performance, and low cost.
-It is widely used in development of operating systems such as Windows CE and Linux.
-In this article, we will be discussing ARM calling conventions on Windows CE and Linux.
+The ARM processor architecture has become increasingly popular in embedded systems and mobile devices due to its low power consumption, high performance, and cost-effectiveness.
+It is widely used in operating systems such as Windows CE and Linux.
+This article discusses ARM calling conventions on these two platforms.

 What is a Calling Convention?

 A calling convention is a set of rules that dictate how function calls are made in a program.
-These rules are used to define how arguments are passed, how return value is handled, and how stack is managed during function call.
-There are several different calling conventions for ARM architecture, and they vary depending on operating system being used.
+These rules define how arguments are passed, how return values are handled, and how the stack is managed during function calls.
+Several different calling conventions exist for ARM architecture, varying depending on the operating system being used.

 Example